 How can you make strong points with weak writing?

 Every word you use has to show that you know what you’re talking about.
 Your writing needs to express confidence.
-If it does, your reader won’t have any doubts that they will get exactly what they want.
+If it does, your reader won’t have any doubts that they will get what they want.

 Examples: